-This tool has been developed for testing printouts (PDF files) between different versions of CET Designer.
+This tool has been developed for testing printouts (PDF files) between different versions of CET.
 All elements that can be included in a print-out can be tested with this tool eg. bill of material, 2D floor plan, 3D perspective, paper view.

 Test on Multiple Drawings